naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">BgmPath</span> | String | Path to the music track to play.
-volume | Decimal | Volume of the music track. loop | Boolean | Whether to play the track from beginning when it finishes.
+intro | String | Path to the intro music track to play once before the main track (not affected by the loop parameter). volume | Decimal | Volume of the music track. loop | Boolean | Whether to play the track from beginning when it finishes.